jmiano/fireworks-rft-sql-demo/RFT-SQL-TUTORIAL.md

     source .venv/bin/activate
     ```

 After running these commands, your environment is ready.
-You can proceed with the cells inside this notebook.
+You can proceed with the tutorial.

 ---